tkerby/flipperzero-firmware-wPlugins/README.md

 # Jumping Pawns

 **Jumping Pawns** is a strategy game for the Flipper Zero.
 Play locally against a friend or challenge an AI powered by a minimax algorithm.
+> [!WARNING]
+> This is still in active development and, while functional, is not completed.

 ## Usage
 From the main menu: